cf73/ces2021/content/collections/pages/ways-to-give.md

               -
                 type: bold
             text: 'Community Builders'
           -
+            type: text
+            text: ' (formerly the Parent Teacher Association)' -
         type: paragraph
         content:
           -
             type: text
-            text: 'To learn more about the work of our Community Builders, reach the committee chair Jess Tangren at pta2324@cambridge-ellis.org'
+            text: 'To learn more about the work of our Community Builders, reach the committee chair Jess Tangren at pta@cambridge-ellis.org'
       -
         type: paragraph
         content: